 Beyond that, another great coping skill is honesty.
 Having an addiction requires people to lie to loved ones about their activities, drug use and much more.
 Staying honest makes it impossible for them to keep up their addiction.

-At Gateway Foundation, we know the importance of teaching coping skills for addiction.
+At Gateway, we know the importance of teaching coping skills for addiction.
 Our goal is to help people learn how to use coping skills to their advantage.
 Then, these skills can help them both during and after drug rehab.

 - Coping skills for anxiety